-- PL 1037 water production forecast: - Additional brine storage (online 2024 and required because the current PL 1037 water production forecast is expected to be larger than the water production forecast used in the original approval): - Either two additional brine tanks (i.e., four brine tanks in total) each with a fsv of 57 ml, mov of 44 ml and surface area of 1.65 ha; or - Brine dam with a comparable storage volume and surface area. - PL 1037 plus PL 445 and PL 209 water production forecast: - WTF: increase capacity up to 4.5 ML/d from mid-2023 to around 2030 when the water production rate is highest. - Brine storage (online 2024): - Four additional brine tanks (i.e., eight brine tanks in total) each with a fsv of 57 ml, mov of 44 ml and surface area of 1.65 ha; or - Brine dam(s) with a comparable storage volume (FSV of approximately 230 ML) and surface area (approximately 6.6 ha). - Irrigation area (online 2024): - Increase irrigation area for Lara Dam from 105 ha up to 125 ha which includes the additional 20 ha associated with the future centre pivot 5; and - Additional irrigation dam with an irrigation area of 115 ha.
+- PL 1037 water production forecast: - Additional brine storage (online 2024 and required because the current PL 1037 water production forecast is expected to be larger than the water production forecast used in the original approval): - Two additional brine tanks (i.e., four brine tanks in total) each with a fsv of 57 ml, mov of 44 ml and a surface area of 1.65 ha; or - Brine dam with a comparable storage volume and surface area. - PL 1037 plus ATP 2059 water production forecast: - Increase WTF capacity up to 2.5 ML/day from 2024. - Additional brine storage (online 2024): - One additional brine tank (i.e., five brine tanks in total) with a fsv of 57 ml, mov of 44 ml and surface area of 1.65 ha; or - Brine dam with a comparable storage volume and surface area. - Increase irrigation area from Lara Dam from 105 ha up to 125 ha which includes the additional 20 ha associated with the future centre pivot 5 also from 2024 onwards.

-Understanding of well performance will improve as the Project progresses, and more production data becomes available.
-It is important and highly recommended that the water balance modelling and proposed changes to the existing water management infrastructure on

-PL 1037 be updated as further production data becomes available and if the PL 1037, PL 445, or PL 209 water production rates change.
+Understanding of well performance will improve as ATP 2059 progresses, and more production data becomes available.
+It is important and highly recommended that the water balance modelling and proposed changes to the existing water management infrastructure on PL 1037 be updated as further production data becomes available and if the PL 1037 or ATP 2059 water production rates change.